EVERY JAEGHER HAS A STORY TO TELL AND A RECORD TO BREAK.

-HANDMADE IN FLANDERS FOR LA CRÈME DE LA CRÈME.
+HANDMADE — AND TESTED — IN FLANDERS FOR LA CRÈME DE LA CRÈME.

-We work together with the best long-distance racer of the world, Kristof Allegaert, and we make road bikes for world class elite cyclists.
-And of course we welded history for the world’s best cyclists ever — Eddy Merckx, Sean Kelly, Jean-Pierre Monseré, Roger De Vlaeminck, Michel Pollentier, Etienne De Wilde, Radomir Simunek, and many other champions and Olympic gold winners on the road, on cobbles and on the track.
+Kristof Allegaert, the best long-distance racer of the world, won his most memorable races on a Jaegher and we make road bikes for world class elite cyclists.
+And of course we welded history for the world’s best cyclists ever — Eddy Merckx, Sean Kelly, Jean-Pierre Monseré, Roger De Vlaeminck, Michel Pollentier, Etienne De Wilde, Radomir Simunek, and many other Flandriens, champions and Olympic gold winners on the road, on cobbles and on the track.
 Experience gathered for over 80 years – something you’ll feel in every stroke of the pedal.

 BUILDING BIKES FOR CHAMPIONS SINCE 1934.

-Odiel was the first of this family of welders with cycling in his blood.
+Odiel was the first of a generation of cyclists with welding talent in his blood.
 Back in the day if you wanted to participate in Milan-San Remo, you had to bike to Milan first.
 Those are the times Odiel lived in.
 He won the toughest leg in the Tour of Belgium in 1932.
 That was the start of the Jaegher adventure.
 Odiel was a phenomenon.